• Reading

 4. Fill with enough water to cover the lettuce core by about a half inch.

-5. Place in windowsill.
+5. Place on the windowsill.

 Water the romain lettuce as needed (replacing completely if water turns colored).

-Once roots form, transplant into your garden (or into potting soil).
+Once roots form, transplant them into your garden (or into potting soil).
 Wait for your Romaine lettuce to grow large enough to eat!

 Growing Romaine Lettuce from Kitchen Scraps

-I know, it sounds really simple, and you may be skeptical about it working.
+I know it sounds really simple, and you may be skeptical about it working.
 I know I was.
 I mean, getting the whole project started takes less than five minutes (maybe longer if your kids participate).
 But I’ve shared this technique with friends and they were also able to successfully grow romaine lettuce from a core in their outdoor garden.

 To show you how quickly the lettuce starts to grow new leaves, the images accompanying this post have lettuce in three stages of growth: just cut, 1 week old, and 2 week old cores.